 Now that you know how an authentic carnitas recipe is made, let me show you how to store and reheat the leftovers…

-Allow the meat to cool down to room temperature and then transfer it to an airtight container (I recommend glass containers).
-Store in the fridge for up to 4-5 days.
+- Allow the meat to cool completely, then transfer it to an airtight container (glass works best).
+Store in the refrigerator for up to 4–5 days.

 Reheating instructions